 Help is here

-If you are one of the many people who have been told everything looks normal and you are left scratching your head as to why you still are not feeling well, naturopathic care can make a tremendous difference.
+If you are one of the many people who has been told everything looks normal and you are left scratching your head as to why you still are not feeling well, naturopathic care can make a tremendous difference.

 For my patients, I always request prior lab test results to bring more clarity to the situation and understand the early patterns of your symptom progression.